scarpazza/home-assistant-konnected-tutorial/README.md

   * leave Conditions empty,
   * under Actions, add one action
     * of type Device,
-    * for device "Konnected Alarm Panel Pro xxx" (or whatever name you chose for the integration),
+    * for device "Konnected Alarm Panel Pro" (or the name you chose for the integration),
     * and Action "Turn on Buzzer" (assuming that you named "Buzzer" the output terminal connected to your buzzer).
 * Intrusion: stop buzz when armed
-  * This is a mirror image of the previous rule.
-Create it by duplicating the previous one.
+  * this is a mirror image of the previous rule.
+Create it by duplicating the previous one
-  * when the State of `alarm_control_panel.home_alarm` changes from `arming` (leave "to" empty),
+  * the Trigger is a change in the State of `alarm_control_panel.home_alarm` from `arming` (leave the "to" field empty),
-  * action is "Turn off the buzzer".
+  * the Action is "Turn off the buzzer".
 * Intrusion: pre-trigger warning:
   * when the State of `alarm_control_panel.home_alarm` becomes `pending`,
   * Actions: